It’s been well reported that people’s body weight tends to remain settled within a certain range over the long term.

 I wrote extensively about these dieting strategies in this post.
-But here are a quick run down of the strategies that will make getting lean as effortless and enjoyable as possible:
+But here are a quick run down of the strategies that will help you get lean in an effortless and enjoyable way:

 This is key, learning to count and track your calories and macros will allow you to include tasty things that you enjoy in moderation, while also seeing great results in the meantime.
 And this is extremely powerful when it comes to staying lean long-term.